 Awesome, but Impractical: The Forum has the ability to make Differently Powered Individuals, most of which are at least competitive with military-grade cyborgs and the high-end of which are at least a match for OSR-grade gear.
 It is however usually easier and more economical to just use cyborg augmentation, to say nothing of other possible unforeseen issues.
 Furthermore, even if the potential is there, an inexperienced and untrained meta may not be able to tap all of it from the get-go; take for example Shibosho, whose initial strength from superpower was actually inferior to his old milspec augs.

 Boring, but Practical: For all the Forum's general high tech level, it generally prefers to stick to more tried-and-tested designs.
-Of course, when your tech level is sub-Forerunner, what appears Boring to you is Awesome to many others.
+Of course, when your tech level is sub-Forerunner, what appears boring to some people is awesome to others.

 Colonel Badass: There are a few, with Gideon Zero-Two-Zero being only the biggest of the lot.